Shattering of hotel glass door in Vegas mistaken for gunfire – KION546

 Shattering of hotel glass door in Vegas mistaken for gunfire

-LAS VEGAS (AP) — The loud shattering of a glass door at a hotel on the Las Vegas Strip apparently was mistaken for gunfire, causing panic inside and a social media frenzy about a possible active shooter.
+LAS VEGAS (AP) — The loud shattering of a glass door at a Las Vegas Strip hotel apparently was mistaken for gunfire, causing panic inside and a social media frenzy about a possible active shooter.

 Las Vegas Metropolitan Police said they responded to calls of possible gunfire around 10:45 p.m.
 Saturday and found a glass door shattered in the valet area of the MGM Grand.